Here’s something that has come up in a couple of conversations lately . . .

 The obedience of slaves was simply a normal part of first century Greco-Roman society.
 In the Greco-Roman world there was not only a gender hierarchy (women were considered inferior to men), but there was also a hierarchy of slave and free (slaves were considered inferior to free men and free women.)

 How do hierarchical complementarians, such as John Piper, reconcile their own notions of manhood and womanhood with the instructions of the apostles Paul and Peter that children (including adult sons) should obey their parents (including their mothers), and that slaves (including male slaves) should obey their masters (including female masters)?
-And why do complementarians rely on household codes that included concessions to an ancient culture to support their views on so-called “gender roles”?
+And why do complementarians rely on the household codes, which included concessions to an ancient culture, to support their views on so-called “gender roles”?

 Most people now recognise that no group or sector of humanity is inferior to another group.
 We are all intrinsically equal.
 This is especially true for Christians who are all one in Christ and are children of the same Father.
 As brothers and sisters we are all to mutually support, serve, and submit to one another.
 There is no place for hierarchies, or one-sided submission and servitude, in the body of Christ.
 The idea that God has given all men authority over all women is false and has no biblical basis.